CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/plugin-configuration.md

 ## Results

-Now, when we add new Sales Order that is unapproved, we should see new task with Huge priority:
+Now, when a new unapproved Sales Order is added, a corresponding task with the priority set to Huge should be created.

 ![Add Logistic](./media/plugin-configuration/so-add-unapproved-logistic.webp)

 ![Add Huge Task](./media/plugin-configuration/added-huge-task.webp)

+---